-The Superintendent or designee is responsible for establishing and maintaining accurate inventory records.
-The inventory record of supplies and equipment shall include a description of each item, quantity, location, purchase date, and cost or estimated replacement cost.
+The Superintendent is responsible for developing and maintaining an inventory of District buildings and capital equipment.
+The inventory record of equipment shall include such items as a description of each item, the quantity, the location, the date of purchase, and the cost or the estimated replacement cost.